-Each neutral must qualify as a mediator under IC 4-21.5-3.5-8.
-Each neutral shall provide a statement of qualifications to Steve Lucas of the NRC.
+Each neutral must qualify as a mediator under I.C. § 4-21.5-3.5-8.
+Each neutral shall provide a statement of qualifications to the chairperson of the Shared Neutrals Program.
 In addition, each neutral shall provide information regarding his or her preferences for the type of proceeding he or she will mediate and the counties in which he or she is willing to mediate disputes.

-Agencies will contact Steve Lucas of NRC to request a neutral under this MOU.
+Agencies will contact the Chairperson of the Shared Neutrals Program to request a neutral under this MOU.